geocompx/geocompr/index.Rmd

 R's wide range of spatial capabilities would never have evolved without people willing to share what they were creating or adapting.
 This might include teaching materials, software, research practices (reproducible research, open data), and combinations of these.
 R users have also benefitted greatly from 'upstream' open source geo libraries such as GDAL, GEOS and PROJ.

 This book is a clear example that, if you are curious and willing to join in, you can find things that need doing and that match your aptitudes.
-With advances in data representation and workflow alternatives, and ever increasing numbers of new users often without applied quantiative command-line exposure, a book of this kind has really been needed.
+With advances in data representation and workflow alternatives, and ever increasing numbers of new users often without applied quantitative command-line exposure, a book of this kind has really been needed.
 Despite the effort involved, the authors have supported each other in pressing forward to publication.

 So, this fresh book is ready to go; its authors have tried it out during many tutorials and workshops, so readers and instructors will be able to benefit from knowing that the contents have been and continue to be tried out on people like them.
 Engage with the authors and the wider R-spatial community, see value in having more choice in building your workflows, and most important: enjoy applying what you learn here to things you care about.